 20. Old Phone Books – In the absence of census information, old phone books can be an invaluable resource.
 Phone books were usually published once a year.
 Tracking down old phone books, however, can sometimes be a challenge.
 Usually the best place to look is the national library of the country.
 They often maintained the most complete collection.
 Sometimes major city libraries also maintain old phone book collections of the city and surrounding region.

 One thing to remember about very old telephone books (pre 1950s) is that your ancestor might not be listed.
-It was very expensive to own a telephone back then and typically only very rich people and businesses could afford such a luxury.
+It was very expensive to own a telephone back then and typically only merchants, wealthy farmers and very rich people could afford such a luxury.

-21. Neighbourhood Address Books – Old neighbourhood address books that are sorted by street address can also be a valuable source of information.
-Old address books (the predecessor of the modern telephone book) often listed useful information such as the occupation of the resident.
+21. City Directories – City directories sorted by street address can also be a valuable source of information.
+City or street directories (the predecessor of the modern telephone book) often listed useful information such as the occupation of the resident.
 As well, remember recent immigrants to a city often wanted to live near relatives who had already established a presence in the city.
 A reading of who lived within two blocks of your ancestor can often produce several previously unknown aunts, uncles and cousins.